 Camera algorithms

 MM Solutions EAD is experienced in developing camera solutions, with over 20 years of providing services.
-The initial steps were: camera control and image processing solutions.
+The initial steps were camera control and image processing solutions.
 Upon further development of the company, advanced image processing and calibration algorithms to facilitate image quality tuning were mastered and are to this day offered to clients.
-Even further Computational photography, Multi-frame processing and Computer vision were mastered by our experts.
-Automotive ultra HDR, Surround view, Mirrors replacement and other needs of the industry are all included in our services and are adapted to the top world standards.
+Even further Computational photography, multi-frame processing, and computer vision were mastered by our experts.
+Automotive ultra HDR, surround view, mirror replacement, and other needs of the industry are all included in our services and were adapted to the highest world standards.

 Cam algo newimg